1. About fexofenadine

 When to take it

-You may only need to take fexofenadine on a day you have symptoms, such as if you have been exposed to something you're allergic to, like animal hair.
+You may only need to take fexofenadine on a day you have symptoms, such as when you've been exposed to something you're allergic to, like animal hair.

 Or you may need to take it regularly to prevent symptoms, such as to stop hay fever during spring and summer.